SCM Globe is Used in Community Colleges, Universities, and Graduate Schools

 Greg Johnson, Lecturer in Logisitics

 Linneuniversitet, Växjö, Sweden

-Teams of Air Force officers studying military logistics used simulations to recreate and redesign the supply chains that supported three critical campaigns of World War II.
+Teams of Air Force officers studying military logistics used simulations to recreate and redesign the supply chains that supported critical disaster response missions and military campaigns.
 All the teams found ways to improve their supply chains.
 And one team found dramatic improvements that could have turned a major defeat into a history-altering victory.
 The professor and his students sent this ASAM Class of 2021 coin (and handy bottle opener) as a token of their appreciation for our assistance.